openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/supraopticNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Supraoptic nucleus' is a hypothalamic nucleus.
-It is part of the periventricular zone of hypothalamus and anterior hypothalamic region.
+   :definition: Is a hypothalamic nucleus.
+Is part of the periventricular zone of hypothalamus and the anterior hypothalamic region. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001929) ('is_a' and 'relationship')]
-   :description: Well defined nucleus containing large cells in the anterior hypothalamus located above the beginning of the optic tract on both sides of the brain.
-At its most anterior end, it is situated above and lateral to the optic chiasm.
+   :description: The supraoptic nucleus (SON) is a nucleus of magnocellular neurosecretory cells in the hypothalamus of the mammalian brain.
+The nucleus is situated at the base of the brain, adjacent to the optic chiasm. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001929)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111356
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001929#supraoptic-nucleus-1
    :name: supraoptic nucleus